d2l-ai/d2l-vi/chapter_convolutional-neural-networks/conv-layer_vn.md

 * The core computation of a two-dimensional convolutional layer is a two-dimensional cross-correlation operation.
 In its simplest form, this performs a cross-correlation operation on the two-dimensional input data and the kernel, and then adds a bias.
 * We can design a kernel to detect edges in images.
-* We can learn the kernel through data.
+* We can learn the kernel's parameters from data.
 -->

 * Tính toán cốt lõi của tầng tích chập hai chiều là phép tính tương quan chéo hai chiều.